stephen1hong/classify-images-VGG-Inception-Xception/README.md

  * step 2: define an auxiliary function to load & convert each image

- * define an auxiliary function for classifying image and prediction and display rank-5 predictions
+ * step 3: define an auxiliary function for classifying image and prediction and display rank-5 predictions